 What is LGV?

 LGV gets inside the body through the mucus lining of the mouth, penis or inside of the rectum.
-Anal sex without condoms is the easiest way this happens, sharing dildos/toys and fisting in more than one guys arse without cleaning or using gloves can also spread LGV.
+Anal sex without condoms is the easiest way this happens, sharing dildos/toys and fisting in more than one guys anus without cleaning or using gloves can also spread LGV.

 The 3 stages: